Compare Mortgage Refinance Rates

 So when comparing lenders, be sure to compare APR, which takes into account some of the fees you will be required to pay.
 In addition to interest rate, ask about additional costs like discount points you will need to pay to get a rate and other fees the lender may charge.

-The government requires all lenders to disclose the APR, because it shows you the total cost of a loan.
+The government requires all mortgage lenders to disclose the APR, because it shows you the total cost of a loan.
 It tells you the interest rate your bank will charge for your loan, but also factors in any additional costs that you’ll need to pay to get that rate — like discount points or lender origination fees.